 For women – tampons or pads

-What to Put in a Carry-on Daypack?
+What to put in a Daypack?

 A small secondary bag is an essential part of your backpacking travel gear.

-Your daily essentials and valuables such as camera, phone, digital gear, sunglasses, medicines, TISSUE, etc, should be always in your daypack.
+Your daily essentials and valuables, such as camera, phone, digital gear, sunglasses, medicines, TISSUE, etc, should be always in your daypack.

 DON’T EVER GET LAZY AND USE YOUR DAYPACK TO LOOSELY STASH YOUR PASSPORT, CASH OR CARDS – that’s your money-belt/s role.
 Otherwise, you’ll lost them to thief.